bachelor-2014/report/v2/introduction.md

 ## Background and motivation

-Forefront of research
-Investigation brought on by EU
-Need for automation and efficiency

-Expressed wish for modularity
-Expressed wish for vision functionality
+The Evobot project resides within the scope of the EVOBLISS project that seeks to develop a robotic platform for supporting research on artificial, technological evolution with the goal of evolving microbial fuels cells in terms of robustness, longevity, or adaptability in order to improve wastewater cleanup.
+The main motivation for the EVOBLISS project is enhancing the understanding of living technologies and to gain an insight in the design of bio-hybrid systems.

+The specific need for a robotic platform stems from a desire to achieve efficiency when running experiments.
+Other wishes that directly impacts this report in particular is an expressed wish for modularity and an expressed wish for advanced feedback and autonomous features from the system.

 ## Scope of the project

 This project is a product of past research, see \ref{sec:introduction_past_projects}.
-Building on this past knowledge this projects seeks to be an investigative design project aiming for two overall goals:
+Even with this amount of past work to build on, the EVOBLISS project in its entirety is all too large for inclusion in a single bachelor thesis.
+For the remainder of this report we will refer to "the project" as being the work carried out in this bachelor thesis.
+This projects seeks to be an investigative design project with a proposed design in mind from the beginning.
+The two overall goals:

 1. The feasibility of our proposed design
 2. Feasibility of specific additions to the existing functionality

-To assess both of these goals the same method will be used.
-The feasibility will be measured by implementing the design and assess the success of the implementation.
+To assess both of these goals the same method will be used: Implementing the design and assess the success of the implementation.

 ## End result

+The following will be delivered at the end of the project:

+- A report containing:
-- An investigative report concluding whether or not the proposed design is feasible accompanied by a functional prototype of the design.
+	- An investigative review of and conclusion on whether or not the proposed design is feasible
+	- A thorough review of the findings and choices made over the course of the project
-- A proposal of an alternative design, if applicable
+	- A proposal for an alternative design, if applicable
-- A thorough review of the findings over the course of the project, aiming to objectively inform people carrying on the project about design choices and whether they are good or bad.
+- A functional prototype, demonstrating the implemented design

+The common goal of the above is to objectively inform people building upon the work for the remainder of the EVOBLISS project about design choices made and hopefully provide guidance useful in future iterations.

 ## Past projects
 \label{sec:introduction_past_projects}